Ratings. Rankings. Awards. Aggregation.

 For traders

+World's quickest charts scanner of stocks.
 Markets move fast, and your watchlist should move faster.
-ChartLists is a clean, no-drama visual scanner that generates a grid of standardized charts across hundreds of tickers and timeframes—so you can spot trends, breakouts, pullbacks, and “something’s brewing” setups in minutes, not hours.
+ScanTickers is a clean, no-drama visual scanner that generates a grid of standardized charts across hundreds of tickers and timeframes—so you can spot trends, breakouts, pullbacks, and “something’s brewing” setups in minutes, not hours.
 Built for speed and consistency: same layout, same scale, same key stats—so your eyes learn the pattern and your brain stops doing extra work.
 Less noise, more signal, quicker decisions.
-Non-commercial.

 Visit site